michal-h21/make4ht/README.md

 `["filename.html"]`, because of Lua syntax rules.

 This example maps audio file `sample.mp3` to a section subpage.
-The main HTML file, which may contain title and table of contents doesn't have an corresponding audio file.
+The main HTML file, which may contain title and table of contents doesn't have a corresponding audio file.

-The filenames of sub files corresponds to chapter numbers, so they are not stable when a new chapter is added.
+Filenames of the sub files corresponds to the chapter numbers, so they are not stable when a new chapter is added.
 It is possible to request file names interfered from the chapter titles using the `sec-filename` option or `tex4ht`.